Jessa Duggar’s Baby Son Henry Looks Like Josh Duggar, But Spurgeon Take After ‘Counting On’ Star

 “Beautiful and big, this boy looks a lot [like] momma,” L Veronica Rodriguez-Zeledon commented.

-Recently, Jessa’s younger sister Jinger posted a Throwback Thursday picture of her sisters, when they were just kids.
+Recently, Jessa’s younger sister, Jinger, posted a Throwback Thursday picture of her sisters when they were just kids.
 In it, the fans also remarked how young Jessa looks incredibly like Spurgeon.

-One fan wrote, “Spurgeon & Jessa are twinnies,” while another said that “Jess looks just like Spurg.”
+One fan wrote, “Spurgeon & Jessa are twinnies,” while another said, “Jess looks just like Spurg.”

 Do you think Jessa and Ben’s babies will also inherit personality traits from the relatives they look most alike?
-Let me know in the comments below!
+Let us know in the comments below!

 [Featured Image by Duggar Family/Facebook]